 ‘Get it by the Feel’ is Jericho’s latest EP project.
 Following a brief hiatus and having now based himself in Birmingham, Jericho has been working out of a small makeshift studio at his home.
 During the final months of 2018 experimentation with home recordings and self production were the main focus.
 The new EP is now fully demoed, and is being recorded at Resident studios over the next few months.
 The track listing, 'The Moon Against the Black Sky', 'Separate', 'Another Life', 'High', and 'Real Love' features a unique blend of Jazz, Soul and Psychedlia.

 'Jericho Noguera Exhales Smooth Retro Jazz' - Odd Nugget on 'Future Project'

 Necessity would eventually bring Jericho to Birmingham, the presence of both Ben and Fabio in the city was a major draw, and a growing catalogue of songs designed for a full band was in desperate need of collaborators.
 Jericho moved in with Fabio and rehearsals as a trio began, work also started on demo's for a new EP, along with material for a debut album.
 They embarked on a short tour of the UK to test the waters for the new project, and Jericho released their first new track 'Future Project'.
 This marked the end of Jericho's time as a solo artist and signalled the transition into a new phase.
-Since then the band has seen the addition of Sam Pugh (Guitar/Keys), they are now rehearsing a new set, and gearing up for the release of two new singles this month (July).
-Jericho will be in the studio this summer, and on the set for a series of music videos coming later this year.
+Since then the band has seen the addition of Sam Pugh (Guitar/Keys), they are now rehearsing a new set, and gearing up for the release of two new singles this month (August).
+Jericho is also at Resident studios this month setting up for a series of new releases this year.